4 Different Ways To Recycle Old T-Shirts

 Almost 100% of textiles and clothing are recyclable.
 Source.
-However, 84% of text waste is still sent to landfills, and synthetic clothing can take up to hundreds of years to decompose.
+However, 84% of textile waste is still sent to landfills, and synthetic clothing can take up to hundreds of years to decompose.
 Source.
 We've compiled a list of ways to recycle your old clothing, or to turn it into something new.

 The first thing that comes to mind when recycling clothing is donating it.
 Taking a big bag of clothes and textiles to Goodwill is something most of us have done.
 However, if you'd rather donate to a company or cause that will distribute the needed items to people in need for no cost, definitely check out your local charities or foundations who focus on helping low-income people.
 Make sure to also check out your local homeless shelters to see if they're taking donations.